Eadgyth/Programming-Editor/README.md

 A template for writing a plugin and two simple example plugins are included<br>
 <p>
 ENCOUNTERED PROBLEMS/LIMITATIONS <br>
-1) Quickly repeating undo/redo actions have caused the program to hang.
+1) Undo/redo actions have caused the program to hang in situations that are not clear.
 <br>
-2) I try to make the syntax coloring, which uses the StyledDocument, effective by letting the updates be done only in the current line (except for block comments).
-Problems have occured when larger chunks of text are pasted in the text area or are deleted /replaced.
+2) Deleting or pasting chunks of multi-line text has caused problems (not clear in what situation).
 <br>
 3) The console has a function to run system commands (defined the class 'ProcessStarter' in the package 'eg.console').
 Interactive programs that then require reading from and writing to the